njkhan/Python-Learning/README.md

 # Python-Learning
-This is repo for tracking my Python learning which is outside of my academic course.
+This is repository for tracking my Python learning which is outside of my academic course.